Small Wood Stove Buyer's Guide

 Stoves will ship through LTL freight.
 Wood burning stoves and some of the gas models are crated to prevent tipping and damage during transport.
 Electric stoves and some gas models are lighter, so they're boxed up and put on a pallet.

 Shipping companies take precautions when shipping your merchandise, but accidents can happen.
 When your stove arrives, inspect it for damage.
-Report anything unwanted to the manufacturer ASAP to follow warranty deadlines.
+Report any unwanted damage to the manufacturer as soon as possible to comply with warranty deadlines.

 By now, you should have an idea of what small stove you want.
 And, you should have a better understanding of the terminology it takes to shop for the right stove.
 This article is full of useful info, but maybe it's not enough.
 That's okay because eFireplaceStore.com has a ton of articles and information for you to explore below.
 We want to equip you with the know-how to make an informed purchase.